lubuntu-team/manual/source/4/4.2/muon.rst

 On the bottom of Muon package manager there is a toolbar that states how many packages are :guilabel:`available`, :guilabel:`installed`, and :guilabel:`upgradeable`.

 To hide the toolbar uncheck the :menuselection:`Settings --> Show Toolbar` checkbox.
+Check the :menuselection:`Settings --> Show Toolbar` again to get your checkbox back.

 Screenshot
 ----------